siminadragota/StereoDepthEstimation/README.md

 # StereoDepthEstimation

-This repository facilitates the training of **PointPillars** on point clouds generated from disparity images.
-The results of this project will be stored in the **results** folder.
+This project is designed to train **PointPillars**, an efficient 3D object detection method, using point clouds that are generated from disparity images.
+The project involves several steps, including setting up the necessary repositories, generating disparity point clouds, preparing the data, and training the model.

 ## Setting Up the Environment